|

 Cells known as Eosinophils are inflammatory cells found in over 80% of nasal polyp growths.
 These Eosinophil cells are also found in the nasal polyps of patients with bronchial asthma and yield certain toxins that cause a hypersensitive response and further inflammation (disorder known as Eosinophilia).
 The degree of Eosinophilia found in asthmatic patients with nasal polyps is greater than compared in patients who do not have asthma.
 Asthmatic patients with nasal polyps also seem to have had more nasal polyp removals (surgeries) than those who are non-asthmatic.

-Adolescents who have nasal polyps are increasingly complaining of asthmatic symptoms (difficulty breathing, wheezing, shortness of breathe, etc…).
+Adolescents who have nasal polyps are increasingly complaining of asthmatic symptoms (difficulty breathing, wheezing, shortness of breath, etc…).
 This and other factors conclude that the presence of nasal polyps in asthmatic patients often reveals a more severe case of asthma.

 Facts